 Associated, as was tattooing, with nudity and therefore with immodesty, dancing was forbidden by missionaries.
 It was not until the 1950s that this ancestral art found its place again among Polynesian customs, and was reborn thanks to Tahitian natives’ oral transmission and the writing of travelers.

 In Tahitian dancing today there are, four types of dance.

 The other archipelagos were greatly influenced by Tahitian dancing, but they have preserved certain of their own dances such as the bird dance in the Marquesas, kapa in the Tuamotus and pe’i in the Gambiers.

-Tropical flowers seem to be everywhere on the islands, particularly in the hair of Tahitians.
+Tropical flowers seem to be everywhere on the islands, particularly in Tahitian hair.
 The famous tiare Tahitian flower is used in leis to welcome travelers and returning family.
-Tradition holds that if they are taken, women and men should wear a flower behind the left ear.
+Tahiti tradition holds that if they are taken, French Polynesian women and men should wear a flower behind the left ear.

 The taste for observing and loving nature is revived in the sumptuous tifaifai or bed covers with hand-sewn vegetal or ethnic motifs.
-The enthusiasm of the women for this typical element of the decoration of fares or Polynesian homes is evidence of real creativity and has given rise to the organization of an annual show of tifaifai.
+In Polynesian culture, the enthusiasm of the women for this typical element of the decoration of fares or Polynesian homes is evidence of real creativity and has given rise to the organization of an annual show of tifaifai.
 Artistic expression also finds an outlet in woodwork, the prerogative of the men.